The Healthy Living Plan Blog using Logosynthesis®

 How to use your reactions to prevent Covid-19 Burnout

 Burnout is a response to our environment.
 Burnout involves a state of physical and emotional exhaustion that reduces your ability to accomplish your goals.
 It is not a medical diagnosis.
 Each of us responds to what is happening in our world based on our patterns of reacting.
 If we are conditioned to work hard and the demands increase, we work harder.
 If we are conditioned to hurry up and suddenly more people need our help, we get busier.
-If we … Read More
+And also, … Read More

 Release feelings of intensity using Logosynthesis